neurotechuoft/Workshops/workshop_2018_2019/Conda_setup.md

 This guide is for getting **Miniconda** (light weight version of Anaconda) up and running on your local computer and ready for starting a new project.
 If you have trouble at any point, most if not all the information can be found here: https://conda.io/projects/conda/en/latest/user-guide/getting-started.html

 # Installation
-Follow the instructions here to download and install Miniconda with Python 3: https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html.
+Follow this link for installation of conda [choose the 64 bit Python 3.7 version for your OS (Windows/Mac/Linux)]: https://docs.conda.io/en/latest/miniconda.html.
 You will be using this throughout the workshops.

 ## Installing conda on a system with other Python installations
 **YOU DO NOT NEED TO UNINSTALL ANY VERSION OF PYTHON YOU CURRENTLY HAVE INSTALLED.**